 - a.
-Do visual inspection using inspection port located above chambers. - b.
+Do visual inspection using inspection port located above chambers on isolator - b.
 Check for sediment build up within the system. - c.
 If sediment is present, use a stadia rod to determine sediment depth. - d.
 If necessary to enter any manhole or clean out box, follow all local and OSHA rules for entering a confined space.

-Clean system (isolator row) using a high powered vacuum truck to break up sediment and suck out standing water and sediment. b.
-Use a high pressure washer to break up any remaining material in the catch basins and cleanout boxes at the end of the isolator row, while capturing resulting slurry with vacuum.
+- a.
+Clean system (isolator row) using a high-pressure washer with a hose and nozzle that is placed in the gallery row and pulled back towards clean out boxes with sumps to gather sediment.
+(See Stormtech maintenance guide for further details.) - b.
+Use a high-pressure washer to break up any remaining material in the catch basins and cleanout boxes at the end of the isolator row, while capturing resulting slurry with vacuum.